arun-guruswamy/workout-networking/doc/use-cases/search-content.md

 - **Lurkers, Producers**: Want to see different workouts of their interest

 ## Preconditions:
+Existence of followers for user to produce intial feed

 ## Post-conditions
 List of workouts presented that match User's interest